 Third-party Kubernetes clusters (attached clusters)

 If you have existing third-party Kubernetes clusters (such as EKS, AKS, or on-premises distributions) that you want to manage as fleet members, you can register these to your project fleet along with any GKE and Anthos clusters.
 You can attach any conformant Kubernetes cluster that includes x86 nodes to your fleet, although only certain cluster types and versions have been validated by Google.
-You can find details of current supported types and versions in Attach third-party Kubernetes clusters to your fleet, along with supported fleet-enabled features for attached clusters.
+These include Amazon EKS, Azure AKS, and the current supported types and versions listed in Attach third-party Kubernetes clusters to your fleet.
 Any third-party clusters you register will incur a per-vCPU charge as part of your Anthos pricing.

 Move a cluster to a different fleet